takenstheorem/portfolio-materials/available.md

 https://cubiclearn.gitbook.io/dae/dae/g-l-space/identity

 ### Available for interested collectors

+I often hold my own projects.
+Now and again, I consider parting with some that may be waiting for a special collector.
+Below are some I'm considering sharing.
+Feel free to message me via X.

 * Full set of 4 curated, modified the_coin tokens (mid 2021; [post](https://twitter.com/tokenfox1/status/1733019906990313775)).
 See details [here](https://opensea.io/collection/the-coin-by-takens-theorem).
 Tokens [#3](https://opensea.io/assets/ethereum/0xf76c5d925b27a63a3745a6b787664a7f38fa79bd/3), [#8](https://opensea.io/assets/ethereum/0xf76c5d925b27a63a3745a6b787664a7f38fa79bd/8), [#80](https://opensea.io/assets/ethereum/0xf76c5d925b27a63a3745a6b787664a7f38fa79bd/80), [#72](https://opensea.io/assets/ethereum/0xf76c5d925b27a63a3745a6b787664a7f38fa79bd/72)